 4. Don’t be that parent.

 Some parents have the popular belief that since they pay school taxes and thus, a teacher’s salary, that they get to bully teachers into doing as they see fit.
 You are not our boss.
 Teachers are there because they care about kids but believe me, some parents (the ones that claim that they’re paying teacher’s salaries, for example), are the impetus for good teachers leaving the profession.
-Teachers don’t need that extra bullshit.
+Teachers don’t need that extra BS.

 5. Grade inflation is a real thing.